-How does society move towards a more symmetrical, and thus beneficial, outcome through the sum total of ALL decisions from ALL individuals?
+How does society move toward a more symmetrical, and thus beneficial, outcome through the sum total of ALL decisions from ALL individuals?

 Are there unifying principle(s) or heuristics in dealing with reality to answer these questions?

 Taleb’s answer is his Incerto series.
-My answer is the newsletter you are currently reading.
-(Check out our other topics including: “The Overview Effect,” “Systems Thinking,” “Object Oriented Ontology,” and “Non-Zero Sum.”)
+My answer is what you are currently reading.

 What is your answer?

-Taleb describes structures with antifragile characteristics as the ability to fail in small doses, and to use that failure to “gain from disorder” over time—counter-intuitively producing a greater order.
-These principles would in theory, and as we will see soon also in practice, impart resiliency into the structure, so that the system has the ability to transmit lessons from those small failures (by learning, adapting, and evolving) into developing new strengths.
+Taleb describes structures with antifragile characteristics as the ability to fail in small doses, and to use that failure to “gain from disorder” over time—counterintuitively producing a greater order.
+These principles would in theory, and, as we will see soon also in practice, impart resiliency to the structure, so that the system has the ability to transmit lessons from those small failures (by learning, adapting, and evolving) into developing new strengths.

 “The result of this dynamic is that there is very little learning within the system, and we go right back to making structures that are more unstable over time.
 In evolutionary terms, we are not advancing into greater resilience, but lesser resilience.